 A wall adorned with embroidery hoops in soft patterns and textures makes a beautiful tribute to handcraft and slowness.
 These circles of fabric art are perfect for the vintage cottagecore aesthetic, blending texture, color, and creativity.
 Use florals, quotes, or even stitched silhouettes.
 Group them above a dresser, bed, or desk for a curated feel.
 This display honors craft and nostalgia in equal measure.

-- Paint Color: Clare Paint Woodsy Brown CW-15
+- Paint Color: Clare Paint Woodsy Brown CW-01

-- Materials: natural pine wood, woven wicker, vintage cotton linens, glass mason jars
+- Materials: unfinished pine planks, woven wicker, vintage cotton florals, raw linen

 29. Cottage Lace Lighting